 The vegetation phase comes after the germination and seedling phases, the stem grows thicker and taller and will begin to develop new nodes.
 These nodes will produce more leaves and even some new branches.

 For this important stage of your plant’s life, high quality organic soil that is “minimalist” when it comes to pre-added nutrition works best.

 So here’s how you do it: Bottom half of the pot: equal parts coco, perlite and worm castings

 Top half of the pot: 70% worm castings, 25% coco and 5% perlite (used for aeration and water retention).

 Bio-Bloom should be mixed at around 4 ml per litre.
-Alternate between watering your plant with normal water and the Bio-Bloom mixture when watering your plant.
+When watering your plant, alternate between using normal water and the Bio-Bloom mixture.

-This guide on the best soil for weed should give you an idea of what to look for when purchasing your soil.
+This guide on the best soil mix for cannabis should give you an idea of what to look for when purchasing your soil.
 And remember that when growing marijuana; sun, water and nutrients are your best friends, so you may as well start getting to know each other!